 Tip: For a more comprehensive overview of Google Forms, check out our Google Forms guide.

-How to add a header image to your Google Form
+How to add a Google Forms header image

-If all you want is a photo, great—that's all you need to know.
-But if you want your branding, you're going to need to do some image editing.
+If all you want is a photo, then you're all set!
+But if you want to customize the form further to match your branding, keep reading.

 If you want to include your company's branding on your Google Form, just uploading an image of your logo probably won't fit.